FAQ

 Should I Use a DJ or a Live Band?

 Most importantly, a DJ is cheaper, and the real singer sings their songs, they work the crowd the whole time, and a DJ can play music even when they are sick.
-On the other hand, a live band needs many breaks, and sometimes some members are sick and do not show up, not to mention that not all bands are great.
+But, we can work with a Live Band, playing between their sets and even provide the sound system and audio technician for them!

 When should the party start, and when should the food be served.